3-Ingredient Blackened Corn

 Blackened Seasoning

 You can use the blackened seasoning of your choice.
 I use a premade mix.
 You can also make your own blackened seasoning.
-I have a recipe below for you.
+I have included a homemade mix in the recipe card for you.

 Butter